splunk/public-o11y-docs/gdi/get-data-in/application/java/migrate-metrics.rst

 Migration manager
 ----------------------------------------------

-Use the Migration manager under ::guilabel:`Settings` > ::guilabel:`Data Management` to turn on migration procedures that help you migrate Java metrics to version 2.0.
+Use the Migration manager under ::guilabel:`Settings`, ::guilabel:`Data Management` to turn on migration procedures that help you migrate Java metrics to version 2.0.

 Metric data redundancy grace period